qthequartermasterman/fallout-houston-campaign/docs/Background/factions/oilbarons.md

 - **Notable Figures:**
     - Leonard "Ironclad" Duvall: A high-ranking member of the Oil and Energy Barons, responsible for resource management and trade negotiations.
 Ghoul who, prior to the Great War, was a high-ranking executive at Poseidon Energy.
-    - Dr. Emily "Fusion" Wells: A scientist rumored to be working on advanced energy technologies within their ranks.
+    - Dr. Emily Wells: A scientist rumored to be working on advanced energy technologies within their ranks.
 - **Conflict:** The Oil and Energy Barons' monopoly over power sources has contributed to the energy crisis, leading to tension with other factions and the Lone Star Republic's aggressive actions.
 - **Goals for Spaceport**: